jvarona05/bitpanda-php-technical-test-1/README.md

 http://localhost/
 ```

- Note: the app will ask you to generate the Laravel APP_KEY
+ Note: The app will ask you to generate the Laravel APP_KEY and then refresh the page.